Do you know a new mom - or an expectant mom?

 3. The Silkworm by Robert Galbraith

 Why am I reading this?
-Well, I've opened this one yet.
+Well, I haven't opened this one yet.
 It's in my kindle so I know it's coming soon, and I cannot wait.
 I read The Cuckoo's Calling, the first of the Cormoran Strike series, and was mesmerized.
 The Silkworm is the next in this series.

 4.The Paris Wife by Paula McClain - Again, this book is loaded in my kindle but not yet started.